Coffee Cupping, Is There Really Something To It Or Are Those Coffee Nerds Lying Through Their Teeth?

 If you focus just on mouthfeel, you'll notice it.
 However, at this stage we also look at flavor, acidity, balance and sweetness.
 Our old Costa Rican Terra Bella was a perfectly sweet and well balanced cup of coffee.
 The new Guatemalan San Serapio gets pretty close.
 The Panama coffee we offer is sweet with a hint of hazelnuts at this stage.
 Flavors that will stand out in this stage of cupping will maybe be the berries of a nice African bean, the earthiness of a perfect Sumatran coffee or a nice hint of pecans in a clean Latin American cup of coffee.
 Look first for general flavors, is it fruity or nutty?
 Is it earthy or clean?
 From there take a sip and think are those salty peanuts or crisp pecans?
 You'll surprise yourself with what you actually notice.

 This leads us to the finish.
 No coffee explains what I mean by finish like the Brazilian Santa Ines.
-That coffee finishes like you've just eaten a piece of rich chocolate.
+That coffee finishes as if you've just eaten a piece of rich chocolate.
 You know that taste in your mouth that you have after you eat a piece of chocolate?
 That taste that seems to scream, "put another piece in my mouth."
 That is the Brazilian coffee.
-Coffees have a very broad range of finishes and they scream something different each time.
+Coffees have an extensive range of finishes, and they scream something different each time.

 So how do I write my descriptions and how can you taste what I taste?
 I typically take a small piece of the pie described above.
 One that I think is most distinct and unique about the coffee and talk about that.
-So, looking at couple of our current offerings.
+So, looking at a couple of our current offerings.